agsb/jelly/README.md

 Around the standart language, Jelly includes: (# list can grow)

-  a nop, to do nothing,
+  a nop, to do nothing, forward code tape one step,

   a halt, to stop,

-  a reset, to restart,
+  a reset, to restart, backwards code tape all steps,

-  a swap, to exchange data tape and I/O tape.
-All operations are into active tape;
+  a swap, to exchange data tape and I/O tape as active, increase or decrease, forward or bracward, are into active tape;

   the output \. command always copy a byte from a data tape into a I/O tape;